-acetaminophen, butalbital, caffeine, and codeine
+Acetaminophen, butalbital, caffeine, and codeine

 What is this acetaminophen, butalbital, caffeine, and codeine?

 Codeine is an opioid pain medication.
-An opioid is sometimes called a narcotic.
-Acetaminophen is a less potent pain reliever that increases the effects of codeine.
+Acetaminophen is a less potent pain reliever.
+Butalbital is a barbiturate.
+Caffeine is a stimulant.

 Acetaminophen, butalbital, caffeine, and codeine is a combination medicine used to treat tension headaches.